ksylvan/Zoom_OPM/breakout/README.md

 # Breakout Room Setup

-Place files inside this directory using whatever naming scheeme you want.
+Place files inside this directory using whatever naming scheme you want.

 Each file should contain the names of the breakout rooms, each on a line by itsef.